sesamiapp/devportal/docs/storefront-integration/theme-customization.md

 ### Product tagging
 Tagging products will allow you to apply these customizations only on products that are used as a service.

-We recommend adding `sesami-service` as a tag on your Sesami services.
-Sesami is auto-tagging all Shopify products you add to Sesami as a service.
+Sesami is auto-tagging all Shopify products you add to Sesami as a service with the tag `sesami-service`.

 :::info
-The rest of this article assumes that you are using `sesami-service` on the products that are added to Sesami as a service.
+The rest of this article assumes that the tag `sesami-service` was added to the product.
 :::

 This way, all the changes will be applied to your future services only by adding a tag and you can also benefit from Shopify's features such as creating collections filtered by this tag.